1977 WANFL season

 To counter the uneven quality of inter-league matches between the WANFL and the VFL due to recruiting of top interstate players by Victoria, a State of Origin match was held in Perth the week following the Grand Final.
-Western Australia showed its quality as a developer of Australian Rules talent with a crushing 94-point win over the best players bred in Victoria, and until the advent of the national competition and the West Coast Eagles State of Origin football, this proved very popular with Western Australian and South Australian crowds and television in Victoria.
+Western Australia showed its quality as a developer of Australian Rules talent with a crushing 94-point win over the best players bred in Victoria.
+Until the advent of the national competition and the West Coast Eagles, State of Origin football proved very popular with Western Australian and South Australian crowds and with television in Victoria.
 However, after that it declined to the point of being abandoned after 1999.